Volunteering for your Executive Office

 If the chapter does fall below that mark; facilitate education to meet or exceed the all-men’s average on campus

-Be available as a resource for the alumni house corporation
+- Be available as a resource for alumni house corporation

-Time Commitment – 2-3 hours per week, depending upon the status of chapters in the tiers and available volunteers
+- 2-3 hours per week, depending upon status of chapters in region and available volunteers

 Participate in at least 80% of monthly Province Archon conference calls

-Accountability – Uphold and enforce the Constitution and bylaws of Sigma Pi.
+- Uphold and enforce the Constitution and bylaws of Sigma Pi

 Step 2 - View Open Volunteer Positions